 The pellets are cooked at high temperatures and coated in fat, vitamins and preservatives to prevent spoilage.
 While the preservatives don’t sound too appetizing, they are required to provide the long shelf life that we expect of our pet's food.

-The extrusion process, requiring high-heat cooking methods, damage the nutrients in the food, so additional vitamins and minerals must be added after extrusion to maintain complete nutrition.
+The extrusion process, requiring high-heat cooking methods, damages the nutrients in the food, so additional vitamins and minerals must be added after extrusion to maintain complete nutrition.

 Baked kibbles can be a little more expensive and not as widely available but are an excellent option for kibble feeders looking for a more nutritious diet for their pets.

 Additional benefits of baked kibble are improved digestion and a softer texture.
-Both of these are a result of the manufacturing process, which produces a less compressed and more porous pellet, allowing it breaks apart easier in your pet’s mouth and stomach.
+Both of these are a result of the manufacturing process, which produces a less compressed and more porous pellet, allowing it to break apart more easily in your pet’s mouth and stomach.

 A unique variety of kibble is coated kibbles.
 Some brands have started using a freeze-dried meat coating on their kibbles.